It’s time to teach your child to wipe. But how?

 You are going to over share and over narrate the wiping process.

-We know that’s not true.
-There’s so much know-how and knowledge that goes into this.
+We know butts do not actually get wiped magically.
+There’s so much know-how and knowledge that goes into this (which you’ve probably never considered).

 Talk openly about what you are doing when you wipe them.
 “I’m working front to back (explain why!).”
 “I’m checking the toilet paper to see if we are done.”
 “I’m refolding it to keep wiping from a clean spot.”

-These are all parts of the wiping process that are second nature to adults but kids need explicit teaching, modeling, and information about in order to learn.
+These are all parts of the wiping process that are second nature to adults, but kids need explicit teaching, modeling, and information about it to learn.

 3. Consider an open door policy